 We look for applicants with developed intellectual interests and abilities, a strong commitment to their area of study, and interests that fall within the current interests of our department.

-If applicants have questions about the match between their interests and those of the department, they should contact the Graduate and Undergraduate Program Coordinator at email@example.com.
+If applicants have questions about the match between their interests and those of the department, they should contact the Graduate Program Manager at email@example.com.
 It is also helpful for applicants to discuss their program with potential supervisors before making a final application.

 Admissions to our graduate programs are competitive and we consider applications in terms of available faculty and resources.